Rockets or Satellites: The Future of UK Space Industry24th Aug 2020

 Scotland has a rather robust space ecosystem, with over 130 private companies and numerous research institutes and observatories, making it the perfect location for Orbex and Skyrora to make history.
 Furthermore, with Glasgow being as prominent as it is in satellite manufacturing, Scotland and the UK economy at large can only benefit from investing in space.

 With radical changes to the global market, disrupted supply chains and an imminent period of economic downturn, Britain should turn its focus to space and if anything, perhaps ramp up efforts given the forecasted returns.
-With a sterling domestic ecosystem of manufacturers, experts and ambitious innovative rocket firms, the UK is in a considerably good position to maximise space-related efforts and reap the benefits for years to come.
+With a sterling domestic ecosystem of manufacturers, experts and ambitious innovative rocket firms, the UK are in a considerably good position to maximise space-related efforts and reap the benefits for years to come.